eComm-Expert/eComm-Expert/README.md

 - 👋 Hi, I’m @eComm-Expert

 Im an eCommerce specialist and Professional Web Developer.
-I specalize in Shopify and WordPress, and I mean every aspect of them.
+I specialize in Shopify and WordPress, and I mean every aspect of them.
 From custom themes to email marketing and SEO best practices, I will help you build for success.

 Send me an invite and lets talk about your next project today!